ipspace/netlab/docs/module/lag.md

 * 2:2 dual mlag between 2 pairs of nodes (4 nodes in total)

 MLAG related parameters:
+* **lag.mlag.mac**: Used at node or interface level to configure the MAC address for the peerlink. *Netlab* can auto-generate this, so it is normally not necessary to set this
-* **lag.mlag.peerlink**: Used on peerlink to configure a unique ID for the pair of switches providing the MLAG.
+* **lag.mlag.peergroup**: Used on peerlink to configure a unique ID for the pair of switches providing the MLAG.
 Can be set to *True* for auto-id generation, or an integer (that must be globally unique)

 A simple example:
 ```